divas077/Integrated-Data-Analytics-Pipeline/README.md

-# FinTrack — Personal Expense & Budgeting CLI
+#  Integrated Data Analytics Pipeline

 > A multi-language command line application for tracking personal expenses, managing budgets, and generating financial reports — built with C++17 and Python 3.